Why does leading still feel so heavy ?

 Unchecked leadership blind spots lead to disengagement, avoidable attrition, and hidden profit loss through rework, escalation, and senior time absorbed into avoidable issues.

-In mid-sized and large firms, these effects quietly cost hundreds of thousands of pounds each year without ever appearing clearly in the P&L.
+In mid-size and large firms, these effects quietly cost hundreds of thousands of pounds each year without ever appearing clearly on the P&L.

 What will the blind spot assessment reveal